 Continual "extra" pressure front will sore a horse, even under the ORTHO-FLEX panels!

+balance shims needed to lift you back up to where you're most comfortable.
 YOU COULD CORRECTLY SAY, "I AM ADJUSTING FOR THE WIDTH OF MY SADDLE

 WHEN PADDING MY HORSE "!

 To reduce pressure at the front of the saddle, YOU SHOULD NARROW IT.
 Isn't that what the old saddles did?
 It also keeps the saddle from sliding

 up/over the shoulders so easily.
 Add the full forward rigging of the older saddle and you have a much more positive

 With a full forward rigging; many of todays saddles are too wide (sitting behind the shoulders

 where they should), for good rider balance.
 Move the rigging back to 5/8s, pull the (too wide) saddle up over the

 Did I just describe your saddle?

 The ProTecTOR will hold your saddle just back of the shoulders regardless of where the rigging is positioned on your

 saddle.
 It does this with leverage, using the horse's shoulders to lift & bend the front shiels.